TheOafidian/etn/index.md

 ## Tentative Planning
 - Which tasks to perform during traineeship (brief)
 - When are tasks planned to be performed
+- Look into DELPHI the Disqover data platform that serves as AelinTx's one stop shop for data on research & development activities.

 ## Data Management
 - How and where will data be stored and structured?
 (FAIR)